Entry requirements: GCSE grade 6 in History

 Early modern history

-This is an ideal option for students who would like to build on their study of Henry VIII at GCSE and to broaden their historical knowledge.
+This is an ideal option for students who would like to build on their GCSE course and to broaden their historical knowledge of the period which shaped the world we live in today.
 We cover the reigns of Henry VIII’s children: Edward VI, Mary and Elizabeth I, analysing their strengths and weaknesses, their achievements and their impact on England.
-We set this into the context of Europe’s relationship with the wider world, studying exploration and empire, including the origins of the British Empire.
-We explore the impact of Europeans on Africa, Asia and the Americas, and the way in which this shaped modern Britain and the modern world, including war, trade, disease, piracy and slavery.
+We set this into the context of Europe’s relationship with the wider world, studying exploration and empire, including the origins and development of the British Empire, particularly in India and the Americas.
+We explore the encounters between Europeans and non-European peoples and cultures in Africa, Asia and the Americas, and the way in which this shaped modern Britain and the modern world, including war, trade, disease, piracy and slavery.
 Students write a personal study on a related topic of their choice.

-This is an ideal option for students who would like to build on their GCSE course with further study of recent centuries.
+This is an ideal option for students who would like to build on their GCSE course with further study of politics and conflict in recent centuries.
 The course explores the history of the world’s major powers since 1792, allowing students to deepen their understanding of why Britain and the world are as they are today.
 We study political, social and economic changes in post-war Britain, including the roles of major leaders such as Churchill and Thatcher.
-We also study the relationship between the world’s major powers in the 20th century, including the causes of the First and Second World Wars, and the changing nature of warfare, including leadership, technology and communication, in the 19th and 20th centuries.
+Alongisde this, we study the relationship between the world’s major powers in the 20th century, including the causes of the First and Second World Wars.
+This leads to a course on the changing nature of warfare, including leadership, technology and communication, in the 19th and 20th centuries.
 Students write a personal study on a related topic of their choice.

 A-level is assessed by means of three examinations at the end of Year 13, and a personal study.